ozgurgulerx/inference-journal/days/day-006-slm-memory/LOG_tier01.md

 Record the `cold_load_real_s` and `warm_load_real_s` values (and any notable console logs) into `README.md`.

+If you maintained `thp_load_comparison.csv`, ensure both Mode A and Mode B rows include an approximate `rss_mb` column derived from the next step.

 ---

 ### 7. Capture Host Memory Footprint After Load